5 (Mostly) Free Apps to Scan Film Negatives With Your Phone

 Film Scanner Pro

-Film Scanner Pro is completely free to use.
-There is no subscription plan and no limit to the number of scans you can make.
+One notable advantage: Film Scanner Pro is completely free.
+There is no subscription plan and no limit to the number of negatives you can scan.

 What I Like